 • Renovations, repair jobs and paint jobs in pre-1978 homes and buildings can create significant amounts of lead-based paint dust.
 In these homes, contractors should be trained in lead-safe practices.
 Find a Lead-Safe Certified firm here.

 • Keep children away from chipped and peeling paint.
+Lead paint kits can help you determine if there is lead in your paint.

 • Cover bare soil with grass, bark, or gravel, especially near homes built before 1978.